Nobiscumdeus/django/README.md

-Sure!
-Here's a simple README to get someone started with the Tasky app using `pipenv` for managing dependencies:
+Below is a guide to launch the application

 ---